Get free weekly resources from us!

 Ways to Teach

 Provide details.
 For example, say: “God wasn’t happy with people on earth.
 But Noah made God happy because Noah obeyed.
-People made fun of Noah and his family when Noah obeyed God.”
+Noah built the ark and gathered animals as God told him to.”
 Have children act out the story, playing different parts such as Noah, his family, friends and animals.
 Let children tell the story in their own words.
 Highlight only one main point with one direct application.

 For example, say: “Noah obeyed God.
 We can obey God too.”
 Reinforce the story with crafts, games, or other activities.
 For example, play Simon Says, and focus on the importance of obeying the leader.